-Smith, a former U.S. senator who has criticized Brown as ';Shaheen light,'; stuck to his campaign issues during the debate.
+Smith, a former U.S. senator who has criticized Brown as 'Shaheen light,' stuck to his campaign issues during the debate.
 Rubens, however, tried to show a stark contrast between his rivals.'Both my opponents voted for the Patriot Act,' he said.

 Rubens, a businessman and former state senator from Hanover, said he supports term limits, greater disclosure laws and campaign finance reform.
 He said special interests have poisoned the political well.'It's a corrupt political system we've got,' he said.